tinymovr/Tinymovr/docs/hardware/guide.rst

 Connecting Data
 ###############

-Connect the CAN bus header to one of the two DF-13 sockets on the board.
+Connect the CAN bus header to one of the two CAN sockets on the board.
 It is not important which one you choose.
 If this is a terminal node in the CAN network, you may need to use a termination resistor, as follows:

 * Tinymovr R3.x: flip ONLY the DIP switch labelled "CAN 120R" to on to enable the 120Ω termination resistor.